alinex/node-builder/src/man/builder.1.md

 You may change the order of the options like you want but keep the directories before them.
 If you give a directory just behind a command it is interpreted as additional command instead as directory.

-If you want to give multiple commands add a second `-c` option or just put them one behind the other in one option.

 ### General options